 The church is packed this Sunday.
 Everyone is dressed in bright reds, oranges and yellows.
 It is the Feast of Pentecost, and the Bishop is here for his annual visitation.
 In addition, there are a number of people, both adults and youth, to be confirmed.
 What a joyful day—the entire church gathered together—people, deacons, priests, and bishop.
 As the bishop greets each confirmand, he places his hands on the person’s head, praying, “Strengthen, O Lord, your servant N. with your Holy Spirit; empower him/her for your service; and sustain him/her all the days of his/her life.”
 He traces a cross on each forehead with fragrant Oil of Chrism, the same oil that is also used in baptism.
 They will be able to smell the sweet fragrance of holiness all day long.

 Anointing with oil is an ancient religious tradition, and there are numerous references in scripture: from Psalm 23, to the anointing of future King David, to the instruction to call the elders of the church to pray and anoint someone who is ill.
 There are three kinds of holy oil used in the Episcopal Church: Oil of the Sick, Oil of the Catechumens, and Holy Chrism.
-These oils are blessed by the bishop at the Chrism Mass.
-This year it will be held on Tuesday of Holy Week, March 22, at 11 a.m. in the Cathedral.
-Bishop Sean and the clergy of the diocese will also renew their ordination vows at this service.
+These oils are blessed by the bishop at the Chrism Mass each year.
+This year it will be held on Thursday, April 7, at 11 a.m. in the Cathedral.
+Bishop Kevin and the clergy of the diocese will also renew their ordination vows at this service.
 Everyone is encouraged to attend as we support each other prayerfully in our lives together.

 Each year, a new supply of blessed oils is provided to all the parishes of the diocese.
 Even when we use them in our separate locations, the fact that they have been blessed as we all gather together helps remind us that we are One.